-2. The investment objective of the sub-funds is primarily to have at least one investment-weighted ESG rating from the benchmark index defined in the prospectus.
-Due to the multi-asset fund structure, sustainable target funds and strategies may be used that employ one or a combination of the following sustainability approaches: Exclusions (negative screening), best-in-class approach, ESG integration approach, stewardship (active ownership), voting, engagement and other (target funds and strategies categorised as e-tilting funds by UBS Asset Management).
-Information on the sustainability criteria of the target funds can be found in the prospectus, section 1.9.2 Investment objective and policy of the subfunds.
+2. The investment objective of the sub-funds is primarily to have at least one investment-weighted ESG rating from the reference benchmark defined in the prospectus.

+Due to the multi-asset fund structure (see point 1.16 of the prospectus), sustainable target funds and strategies may be used that employ one or a combination of the following sustainability approaches: Exclusions (negative screening), best-in-class approach, ESG integration approach, stewardship (active ownership), voting, engagement and other (target funds and strategies categorised as e-tilting / ESG-tilting funds by the asset manager).
+Information on the sustainability criteria of the target funds can be found in the prospectus, section 1.9.2 Investment objective and policy of the sub-funds.
 More information on sustainability approaches can be found in the prospectus, section 1.9.1 Sustainability criteria.
-To implement the investment policy of the sub-funds, an overall risk corresponding in each case to a diversified investment strategy portfolio is achieved by selecting appropriate target funds in the individual subfunds.

-UBS Asset Management categorises all these sub-funds as sustainability focus funds.
+To implement the investment policy of the sub-funds, an overall risk corresponding in each case to a diversified investment strategy portfolio is achieved by selecting appropriate target funds in the individual sub-funds.
+The asset manager categorises all these sub-funds as sustainability focus funds.
 More information can be found in the prospectus.